It’s 2025 and in today’s digital world, data security is key. However, it’s a topic that doesn’t get the attention it needs.

 Data Loss Prevention:

-Data Loss Prevention (DLP) is used to prevent the accidental or intentional loss of sensitive files, data, or information.
+Data Loss Prevention (DLP) prevents the accidental or intentional loss of sensitive files, data, or information.
+DLP features help businesses prevent data loss by monitoring the movement of sensitive information and prohibiting its transfer outside of the company’s servers or network.

 Ransomware Protection: